Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 On a domain joined Windows Server 2012 or later, [download and install Azure AD Connect](https://www.microsoft.com/download/details.aspx?id=47594).
 It is highly recommended that this server is a domain controller.

-The installation wizard will walk you through how to configure the tool.
+The installation wizard will walk you through the tool configuration.

 You will be asked to provide details about the Azure Active Directory tenant where you would like to migrate.
 A tenant admin account is required for this step.